The goats are coming back to the trail. We repeat — the goats are coming back on the Ann and Roy Butler Hike-and-Bike Trail.

 According to The Trail Conservancy’s Park Operations Director, Grady Reed, the organization manages 110 unmowed acres.
 The goats not only make it safer by clearing poison ivy, they also help contractors target and control regrowth of invasive plants.

-This is not the first time the goats have hit the trail — the Rent-a-Ruminant goats made their ATX debut last July to kick off the pilot program and worked 15 acres.
+This is not the first time the goats have hit the trail — the Rent-a-Ruminant goats made their ATX debut in July 2023 to kick off the pilot program, worked 15 acres, and they’ve been back a few times since.

 How can I see the goats?

 It’s important to note that the goats are covered in poison ivy, which doesn’t impact their skin, but it could give you a rash.
-Coupled with the fact that you’re a stranger to the goats, The Trail Conservancy asks that you don’t touch the goats and watch them from a safe distance.
+Coupled with the fact that you’re a stranger to the goats, The Trail Conservancy asks that you don’t touch them and watch from a safe distance.

 How can I help The Trail conservancy?